 Brenda Boylan, Beaverton Member Since July 2007 Artist Statement Biography

-Boylan is currently represented by The Mission Gallery in St. George, UT., Brian Marki Fine Art in Palm Springs, CA., and South Street Gallery in Easton, MD.
+Boylan is currently represented by The Mission Gallery in St. George, UT., and Art Elements Gallery in Newberg, OR

-My art is a visual display of all my senses orchestrating at once.
-Every time I enter into another painting my surroundings come alive from the rhythm of my heartbeat, the glow of light, the structure of design and the dance of color.
-Sometimes I am overwhelmed by beauty that I struggle to harness these feelings, but I am drawn to do it as if breathing.
+Artist Statement My art is a visual display of all my senses orchestrating at once.
+Every time I enter into another painting my surroundings come alive from the rhythm of my heartbeat, the glow of light, the structure of the design, and the dance of color.
+Sometimes I am overwhelmed by the beauty that I struggle to harness these feelings, but I am drawn to do it as if breathing.
 As I layer pigment down it is a slow unveiling of my inner self to the world, revealing the imperfections that I wish to improve with every mark.
 And so I paint.